rainforestapp/queue_classic_plus/README.md

 ## Advanced configuration

 If you want to log exceptions in your favorite exception tracker.
-You can configured it like sso:
+You can configured it like so:

 ```ruby
 QueueClassicPlus.exception_handler = -> (exception, job) do